Admin: (209) 890-3848

 A need for adequate housing: Homeowners chosen for a Habitat house must live in inadequate, overcrowded, unsafe and overly expensive housing.

-The ability to pay a no-interest mortgage: Habitat Homebuyers must maintain an income sufficient to repay a no interest loan and have good credit history.
+The ability to pay a low-interest mortgage: Habitat Homebuyers must maintain an income sufficient to repay a low interest loan and have good credit history.
 The maximum income is dependent on family size and will generally be in accordance with “low income” determinations made by HUD (Housing and Urban Development) and California.

 Willingness to Partner